 Critter Country sits next to the New Orleans Square area of Disneyland Park, which works perfectly for the Princess and the Frog retheme.
 Since most of Critter Country is taken up by the Splash Mountain attraction, that got us thinking, what should Disneyland do with Critter Country?

-One option that Disney has is to extend New Orleans Square and take over Critter Country.
+Disney’s option is to extend New Orleans Square and take over Critter Country.
 Anika Noni Rose, the voice of Tiana in The Princess and the Frog, has said that she would love to see Tiana’s Place/Tiana’s Palace become a reality, so perhaps they could change Hungry Bear Restaurant to meet the theme.
-That would technically give Disneyland another Cajun-themed restaurant, which the theme park really doesn’t need because it already has several (I think it should really retheme one of those into Tiana’s Place), but the option is there.
+That would technically give Disneyland another Cajun-themed restaurant, which the theme park doesn’t need because it already has several (I think it should retheme one of those into Tiana’s Place), but the option is there.

 Going further with the New Orleans Square expansion, this writer thinks that Ray and Louis are completely underrepresented characters from the film.
-Retheming the area could continue to The Many Adventures of Winnie the Pooh ride as well as the play area and merchandise location that accompany it.
-If Disney wanted to make an attraction that was fun for children of all ages, imagine having Louis and Ray take you on a trip down the bayou!
+Retheming the area could continue to The Many Adventures of Winnie the Pooh ride and the play area and merchandise location accompanying it.
+If Disney wanted to make an attraction fun for children of all ages, imagine having Louis and Ray take you down the bayou!

 The area where Pooh’s Corner is located could also be a perfect area to place a spot dedicated to one of Disney’s most animated villains, Doctor Facilier.
 Who wouldn’t love some sweets, treats, and merchandise from the other side?

 Another option Disney has is to update the theme park area with a more popular ride, perhaps a Ratatouille-themed one.
-Originally only found in Disneyland Paris, Ratatouille: The Adventure was so popular that Disney decided to create a new version in Walt Disney World and call it Remy’s Ratatouille Adventure.
+Originally only found in Disneyland Paris, Ratatouille: The Adventure was so popular that Disney decided to create a new version in Walt Disney World called Remy’s Ratatouille Adventure.

-Disney could also decide to make the area a princess area — more specifically, a Tangled area.
-Tangled is incredibly popular and seems to only be gaining steam.
+Disney could also make the area a princess area- specifically, a Tangled area.
+Tangled is incredibly popular and seems only to be gaining steam.
 It is so popular that Disney has announced that a new Tangled area would be coming to Tokyo DisneySea.

-The Many Adventures of Winnie the Pooh attraction and play area could be removed and a Tangled-themed ride could take its place.
-Pooh’s Corner also makes a great spot for the Snuggly Duckling where everyone can sing about their dreams — except Flynn, his dream stinks.
+The Many Adventures of Winnie the Pooh attraction and play area could be removed, and a Tangled-themed ride could take its place.
+Pooh’s Corner also makes a great spot for the Snuggly Duckling, where everyone can sing about their dreams — except Flynn, whose dream stinks.